kissofjudase23/Doc-DSA/coding_interview.md

     * 047: Permutations II (M)
       * Given a collection of numbers **that might contain duplicates**, return all possible unique permutations.
       * Note:
-        * Avoid duplicate val in the same position and use each val only once.
+        * How to avoid duplicate val in the same position?
+        * Length of Permutation should be n.
       * Approach1: Recursive, BackTracking + Counter
+        * Note:
+          * How to avoid duplicate val in the same position?
+          * Length of Permutation should be n.
+          * answer:
+            * Use Counter to Control recursive call.
         * Python
           ```python
           def permuteUnique(self, nums):